tm-pham/tm-pham.github.io/README.md

 ## Awards and Honors

-02/2020 - 07/2020: **Grant recipient**, *SLAS Visiting Graduate Researcher Program Grant for research visit at University of Oxford*, Oxford
+02/2020 - 07/2020: **Grant recipient**, *SLAS Visiting Graduate Researcher Program Grant for a research visit at the University of Oxford*, Oxford

 08/2016 - 11/2016: **Scholar**, *PROMOS scholarship for an internship abroad*, Québec city